 Culture makes Torbay a better place to live, work and visit.
 It matters to you and it matters to us.
 Explore the projects we work on together; discover opportunities for you to get involved; and find out about the long lasting impact.

-We want to be on the map as a great cultural centre, brilliantly communicated.
-We need to grow our reputation for innovative, community-driven arts and heritage in unusual places and spaces and to help our cultural venues to thrive, however they are governed.
+We want Torbay to be on the map as a great cultural centre, brilliantly communicated.
+We need to grow our reputation for innovative, community-driven arts and heritage in unusual places and spaces and to help our cultural venues to thrive.
 We also need to get much better at celebrating and commercialising under-utilised cultural assets such as our UNESCO-endorsed Geopark and Agatha Christie heritage.

 In order to achieve all this, we have to get better at communicating our arts, culture and heritage offer to residents and visitors, addressing Torbay’s ‘digital black hole’ and leading a creative, editorial-led approach to 'what's on'.
-Good practices in marketing are currently often isolated to specific initiatives or organisations and the potential to sell the varied offer across the cultural sector in a co-ordinated and targeted way has not yet been fully explored.
+Good practices in marketing are currently often isolated to specific initiatives or organisations and the potential to sell the varied offer across the cultural sector in a co-ordinated and targeted way needs to be fully explored.

 This project will deliver the following objectives: